-My run this evening took me on a paved trail the many ball fields, all loaded with little kids learning about rules, competition, teamwork, sweat, dirt, foul balls, blocked bases, athletic cups, and endless days of being a slave to a sport vs. free playtime.
+My run this evening took me on a paved trail through many ball fields, all loaded with little kids learning about rules, competition, teamwork, sweat, dirt, foul balls, blocked bases, athletic cups, and endless days of being a slave to a sport vs. free playtime.
 Some kids are there by choice and some are there by means of parental bribe to get them off the sofa or away from the video games.

 There’s the hot and sweaty parents, (or the wet and freezing ones–this IS bipolar Ohio), screaming on the sidelines from their butt-sunken umbrella chairs, thinking that their kid will most certainly be the next Babe Ruth.
 There’s also that one parent who challenges the umpire’s every call, that you want to bitch slap, but you can’t because you might lose your place in the concession stand line and miss the almighty “half cooked hot dog” dinner!